 Winter recreation, including snowmobiling, heli-skiing, and cat-skiing may displace mountain caribou from their preferred winter habitats.
 Encountering snow machines or skiers may also increase metabolic stress on mountain caribou, which can reduce their energy reserves during winter.
+In addition, snowmobile trails may provide access routes for wolves into areas occupied by mountain caribou.

-In an effort to reduce impacts on mountain caribou, the BC Snowmobile Federation, the Association of BC Snowmobile Clubs, and Heli-Cat Canada all signed Memorandums of Understanding with the BC government to educate snowmobilers and skiers about mountain caribou and promote codes of practice consistent with caribou recovery.
+In an effort to reduce impacts on mountain caribou, the BC Snowmobile Federation, the Association of BC Snowmobile Clubs, Heli-Cat Canada, and Mike Wiegele Helicopter Skiing all signed Memorandums of Understanding with the BC government to educate snowmobilers and skiers about mountain caribou and promote codes of practice consistent with caribou recovery.
 Should snowmobilers encounter mountain caribou they are advised to not approach these animals and, if possible, to shut off their machines and allow the caribou to move away.
 If caribou are on legal access trails, snowmobilers should wait for them to leave of their own accord.
-In addition, the Ministry of Environment closed approximately I million hectares of significant mountain caribou habitat to snowmobiling under the regulations of the Wildlife Act.
-When snowmobiling, you must refer to maps found at www.snowmobile.gov.bc.ca to comply with legislation.
+In addition, the Ministry of Environment closed approximately million hectares of significant mountain caribou habitat to snowmobiling under the regulations of the Wildlife Act.
+When snowmobiling, you must refer to maps found at www.snowmobile.gov. bc.ca to comply with legislation.